- codeine phosphate

 However, if the patient is an ultra-rapid metaboliser of CYP2D6, higher levels of the active metabolite, morphine, may be present in breast milk and on very rare occasions may result in symptoms of opioid toxicity in the infant, which may be fatal.

-Epidemiological studies in human pregnancy have shown no ill effects due to paracetamol and caffeine use in the recommended dosage, but patients should follow medical advice regarding its use.
+Epidemiological studies in human pregnancy have shown no ill effects due to caffeine use in the recommended dosage, but patients should follow medical advice regarding its use.

 Paracetamol is excreted in breast milk, but not in a clinically significant amount.

 Patients should not drive or operate machinery if affected by drowsiness.